l7mp/learning-go/99-labs/02-webapps/README.md

 helloworld   LoadBalancer   10.98.135.40   10.98.135.40   80:31275/TCP   105s
 ```

+> **Warning**
-> **Warning**: If the external IP in the output of `kubectl get` shows the status `<pending>` for more than a minute then `minikube tunnel` is not running.
+> If the external IP in the output of `kubectl get` shows the status `<pending>` for more than a minute then `minikube tunnel` is not running.
 Just start it and everything should work fine.
 At least on Minikube.
 Otherwise, contact your Kubernetes provider.

 Now we can issue a HTTP query to the Service from the host: